|Lehre / Teaching

-I am a Professor for Astronomy at the Observatory of the Ludwig-Maximilians-Universität Munich, where I lead the Young Stars & Star Formation Group since October 2008.
+I am a Professor for Astronomy at the Universitäts-Sternwarte München (USM), which is part of the Faculty of Physics at Ludwig-Maximilians-Universität München, where I lead the Young Stars & Star Formation Group since October 2008.

-I am currently involved in the DFG Research Unit FOR 2634/1 Planet Formation Witnesses and Probes: TRANSITION DISKS , where we study the influence of the strong X-ray emission from young stars on the evolution of their circumstellar accretion disk.
+I am currently involved in the DFG Research Unit FOR 2634/1 Planet Formation Witnesses and Probes: TRANSITION DISKS , where we study the properties and the temporal evolution of protoplanetary disks, and in particular the influence of the strong X-ray emission from young stars on the evolution of the disk via the process of X-ray driven photoevaporation, which can have far-reaching consequences for the planet-formation processes occurring in these disks.

 From the year 2010 until 2014 I served as the German Representative in the ESO Users Committee.
 From 2007 to 2010 I was involved in the sub-project "The birth and influence of massive stars" in the EU FP6 Marie Curie Research Training Network "CONSTELLATION: The origin of the IMF".
 In the year 2012 I co-organized the conference "Planet Formation and Evolution 2012".The following images illustrate some important aspects of my recent research.